MicrosoftDocs/entra-docs/docs/verified-id/how-to-rotate-keys.md

 ## Can I rotate keys directly in Key Vault instead of calling the Verified ID API?

-You shouldn't use the rotate feature in Key Vault's admin portal because Verified ID performs more tasks when it calls the /signingKeys/rotate API than just rotating the key in Key Vault.
+You shouldn't use the rotate feature in Key Vault's admin portal.
+Verified ID performs more tasks when it calls the /signingKeys/rotate API than just rotating the key in Key Vault.

 ## Next steps